Patricio Rodríguez

 Patricio (Pato) Rodríguez (20 December 1938 — 23 June 2020) was a professional tennis player from Chile.
-He was active from 1956 until 1979 and won 23 career singles titles.
+He was active from 1956 until 1979 and won 25 career singles titles.
 In addition he won 2 doubles titles.

 Career

 Rodríguez was born in Santiago, Chile.
 In 1956 he played his first tournament at the South American Championships.
 In 1959 he won his first title at the Bad Neuenahr Open at Bad Neuenahr-Ahrweiler, Germany.

 He also played in tennis Grand Slams and competed for his country in the Davis Cup in the 1960s and the 1970s.
 In 1970 he won the last of his 23 career singles titles at Pörtschach Championships.
+In 1970 he won his final singles title at the Pörtschach Championships.
 In 1979 he played his last singles event at the Vina Del Mar tournament at Valparaíso, Chile.

 He also won two ATP doubles titles.